Which type of digital camera should you choose?

 - Build quality Some digital cameras may be pocket-sized and lightweight, but you shouldn’t have to settle for one that feels flimsy.
 Be sure to choose a camera with a metal or high-density plastic casing.
 Also look for solid, well-placed buttons.
 Additionally, if you plan to use your camera out in the elements, look for a model that has weather-resistant casing (also called weather sealing).

 - Image stabilisation This helps reduce any blurriness in photos that’s caused by shaky camera movement.
 Some models have stabilisation built into the camera, while other camera types choose to build it into the lens.
+Some even have both, which work together to keep shots super blur-free.
 The best digital cameras will produce sharp and crisp images regardless of how difficult they were to capture.